jddixon/alertz/README.md

 ## Project Status

 Pre-alpha.
-The specification is tenative and incomplete.
+The specification is tentative and incomplete.
 Code and unit tests exist, but some tests fail.

 ## On-line Documentation